Derivations and Alberti representations: Introduction

 \end{thm} In \cite{derivdiff}, motivated by \cite{gong11-revised}, the author showed that \eqref{revder} gives sufficient conditions for the existence of a differentiable structure\footnote{In \cite{derivdiff} the measure $\mu$ was assumed doubling.
 However, taking a Borel partition, it suffices to assume that $\mu$ is $\sigma$-asymptotically doubling.}; in \cite{derivdiff} the author also proved a partial converse: if $(X,\mu)$ is a differentiability space with $\mu$ doubling and if the partial derivative operators are derivations, then \eqref{revder} holds.
-Thus Theorem \ref{thm:schioppa} follows from \cite{derivdiff} because we provide two different proofs that the partial derivative operators are derivations: the first proof uses \cite{bate-diff} and can be found in Subsection \ref{subsec:derivation_differentiability}; the second proofs uses \eqref{eq:intro_quant} and can be found at the end of Subsection \ref{subsec:char_diff}.
-We include both proofs to illustrate the difference between Bate's characterization of $\sigma$-differentiability spaces and our quantitative description.
-In \cite{bate-diff} the existence of Alberti representations in independent directions is the \emph{starting point} of a characterization of $\sigma$-differentiability spaces.
-On the other hand, we obtain independent Alberti representations as a \emph{consequence} of the quantitative relation \eqref{eq:intro_quant}.
+Thus Theorem~\ref{thm:schioppa} follows from \cite{derivdiff} because we provide two different proofs that the partial derivative operators are derivations: the first proof uses \cite{bate-diff} and can be found in Subsection \ref{subsec:derivation_differentiability}; the second proof uses Theorem \ref{thm:diff_char2} and can be found at the end of Subsection \ref{subsec:char_diff}.
+The possibility of providing independent and different proofs is closely related to the topic of metric differentiation discussed in \cite{cks_metric_diff}.
 An important consequence of Theorem \ref{thm:schioppa} is that in Theorems \ref{thm:cheeger} and \ref{thm:keith} one can replace the bound $N(C,\tau)$ by the Assouad dimension, removing the dependence on $\tau$ (Corollary \ref{cor:assouad_bound}).